Tickle torture

-Tickle torture is the use of tickling to abuse, dominate, harass, humiliate, or interrogate an individual.
+Tickle torture is the prolonged use of tickling to abuse, dominate, harass, humiliate, or interrogate an individual.
 While laughter is popularly thought of as a pleasure response, in tickle torture, the one being tickled may laugh whether or not they find the experience pleasant.
-In a tickling situation, laughter can indicate a panic reflex rather than a pleasure response, and the tickling may be a consensual activity or one that is forced, depending on the circumstances.
-In a consensual form, tickle torture may be part of a mutually fulfilling, physically intimate act between partners.
-However, forced tickle torture can cause real physical and mental distress in a victim, which is why it has been used as an interrogation method or to simply show dominance over another person.
-Usually tickling is done on feet and armpits after tying the person's ankles and wrists.
-The recipient is also often stripped to their underwear.
+In a tickling situation, laughter can indicate a panic reflex rather than a pleasure response.

-Historical anecdotes
+Historical examples

+In ancient Japan, those in positions of authority could administer punishments to those convicted of crimes that were beyond the criminal code.
+These punishments were called shikei, which translates as ‘private punishment.’
+One such torture was kusuguri-zeme (擽り責め), which means ‘merciless tickling’.

-An article in the British Medical Journal about European tortures describes a method of tickle torture in which a goat was compelled to lick the victim's feet because they had been dipped in salt water.
+An article in the British Medical Journal about European tortures describes a method of torture called the "goat's tongue" in which a goat was compelled to lick the victim's feet because they had been dipped in salt water.
 Once the goat had licked the salt off, the victim's feet would be dipped in the salt water again and the process would be repeated.
 However, it remains unclear if this method was ever used in practice as it is only described in the 1502 Tractatus de indiciis et tortura by the Italian jurist and monk Franciscus Brunus de San Severino – a treatise that actually cautioned against torture in general – and while it seems clear that Franciscus Brunus had not made up this practice, the issue is left open whether the inclusion in the treatise is based on hearsay, (reliable) eye-witness accounts, or personal experience.
-This uncertainty does not preclude this anecdote from being repeated in popular culture, for instance during a 2013 episode of the British satirical quiz show QI.
+This uncertainty does not preclude this anecdote from being repeated in popular culture, such as in a 2013 episode of the British satirical quiz show QI.

-In ancient Japan, those in positions of authority could administer punishments to those convicted of crimes that were beyond the criminal code.
-This was called shikei, which translates as ‘private punishment.’
-One such torture was kusuguri-zeme: "merciless tickling."

-In Vernon Wiehe's book Sibling Abuse, he published his research findings regarding 150 adults who were abused by their siblings during childhood.
-Several reported tickling as a type of physical abuse they experienced, and based on these reports it was revealed that abusive tickling is capable of provoking extreme physiological reactions in the victim, such as vomiting, urinary incontinence, and losing consciousness due to inability to breathe.
-There is currently no evidence that tickle torture was ever widespread or was practiced by governments.
-The very small amount of related documentation discovered thus far originates from England and the United States.